-Historical: Net sales decreased \$144.2 million, or 5.5%, to \$2,479.5 million for the Predecessor year ended December 31, 2012, as compared to net sales of \$2,623.7 million for the Predecessor year ended December 31, 2011.
-Our net sales decrease was primarily driven by overall lower sales volumes, which contributed to a net sales decline of 5.5% and were primarily concentrated in Southern Europe, where difficult economic conditions resulted in fewer repairs in our refinish end-market.
+Predecessor year ended December 31, 2012 compared to the Predecessor year ended December 31, 2011 sales decline of 5.5% and were primarily concentrated in Southern Europe, where difficult economic conditions resulted in fewer repairs in our refinish end-market.
 The negative impact of weakening foreign currency exchange rates contributed to a net sales decline of 4.7%, primarily from the weakening of the Euro and certain currencies within the Latin America region compared to the U.S. dollar.
 These factors were partially offset by higher average selling prices, which contributed to net sales growth of 4.7%.